 January 31, 1975 is just slightly more than 30 minutes, a blink in the 44 years that have passed since the murders.
 In that time, listeners meet the Loopers’ friends and family, the prosecutor who set out to get justice for the murders, and the man convicted and sentenced to death, Charles Wakefield, Jr.

 On their own, those people represent the bulk of what the public knows about the case, one investigators consider open and closed.
-However, as January 31, 1975 continues, it introduces a cast of people from all different walks of life who come to doubt the case, Wakefield’s guilt, and the story law enforcement officials have told for four decades.
+However, as January 31, 1975 continues, it introduces a cast of people from all different walks of life who came to doubt the case, Wakefield’s guilt, and the story law enforcement officials have told for four decades.

 Murder, etc. producer Brad Willis is among those people.
 In 2001, he was a television news reporter and discovered that the South Carolina parole board had agreed to release Wakefield from prison.
 Willis jumped on the story, and days later, the parole board reversed its decision.
 In Murder, etc.’s first episode, Willis reckons with his role in the story and explains the years of investigation that followed.